-Owners of record of more than 5% of the Company's voting securities as of December 31, 2022 were as follows:
+Owners of record of more than 5% of the Company's voting securities as of December 31, 2023 were as follows:

 Title of Name, Address of Name of Be neficial Citizenship No. of Percent

-Class Record Owner and Owner a and Shares Held
+Class Record Owner and Owner and Shares Held

 Relationship with Relationship with

-Issuer Record O wner
+Issuer Record Owner

 Common San Miguel Food and San Miguel Filipino 216,972,000 75.78%

-Beverage, Inc.2 Corporation
+Beverage, Inc. 2 Corporation

 40 San Miguel Avenue

 Mandaluyong City

-Common PCD Nominee Corp.
-Various Filipino 40,482,103 14.14%

-(Filipino)

-1 For 2021 to present, the General Manager and senior officers of the Company are as follows: Emmanuel B. Macalalag, Cynthia M. Baroy, Allan P. Mercado, Monina N. Cortez and Ronald Molina.
+1 For 2023 to present, the General Manager and senior officers of the Company are as follows: Emmanuel B. Macalalag, Cynthia M. Baroy, Allan P. Mercado, Monina N. Cortez and Ronald Molina.
 Mr. Ramon S, Ang, the President of the Company, does not receive compensation from the Company other than the per diem for attendance in Board meetings.

 2 The Board of Directors of San Miguel Food and Beverage, Inc. ("SMFB") authorizes any one Group A signatory, or any two Group B signatories to act and vote in person or by proxy, shares held by SMFB in other corporations.
-The Group A signatories of SMFB are Ramon S. Ang, Ferdinand K. Constantino, Francisco S. Alejo III, Joseph N. Pineda, Virgilio S. Jacinto, Aurora T. Calderon, Roberto N. Huang, Emmanuel B. Macalalag, Elizabeth R. Bay, Bella O. Navarra and Monica L. Ang.
-The Group B signatories of SMFB are Almira C. Dalusung, Eileen P. Ratilla, Ildefonso B. Alindogan, Daniel T. De Castro, Jr., Rita Imelda B. Palabyab, Joseph Francis M. Cruz, Florence P. Pavon and Nina Frances Therese B. Tenorio.
+The Group A signatories of SMFB are Ramon S. Ang, Ferdinand K. Constantino, Francisco S. Alejo III, Joseph N. Pineda, Virgilio S. Jacinto, Aurora T. Calderon, Carlos Antonio M. Berba, Emmanuel B. Macalalag, Elizabeth R. Bay, Bella O. Navarra and Monica L. Ang.
+The Group B signatories of SMFB are Almira C. Dalusung, Eileen P. Ratilla, Ildefonso B. Alindogan, Daniel T. De Castro, Jr., Rita Imelda B. Palabyab, Joseph Francis M. Cruz, Florence P. Pavon, Nina Frances Therese B. Tenorio and Rogelio G. Lui.

-Grd.
-Flr., Makati Stock Exchange Ayala Ave., Makati City Common PCD Nominee Corp.
+Common PCD Nominee Corp.
+(Filipino) Grd.
+Flr., Makati Stock Exchange Ayala Ave., Makati City Various Filipino 43,232,002 15.10% Common PCD Nominee Corp.
 (Non-Filipino) Grd.
-Flr., Makati Stock Exchange Ayala Ave., Makati City Various Non- Filipino 26,806,405 9.36%
+Flr., Makati Stock Exchange Ayala Ave., Makati City Various Non- Filipino 24,068,095 8.41%

-The following are the number of shares of the Company's capital stock (all of which are voting shares) owned of record by the directors of the Company, as of December 31, 2022.
+The following are the number of shares of the Company's capital stock (all of which are voting shares) owned of record by the directors of the Company, as of December 31, 2023.